IMF cites 'major differences' with Greece, team leaves Brussels

 The leaders of Germany and France agreed with Greek Prime Minister Alexis Tsipras on Wednesday that negotiations between Greece and its creditors must be intensified to reach a deal to avert a Greek default but there was no sign of a breakthrough.

-The talks have been deadlocked over Greece's rejection of the creditors' demands for cuts in pensions and unpopular labor market reforms as conditions for releasing frozen bailout funds.
+The talks have been deadlocked over Greece's rejection of the creditors' demands for cuts in pensions and unpopular labour market reforms as conditions for releasing frozen bailout funds.

 The IMF's Rice said the main obstacles are around pensions, taxes and financing.

-Greece is likely to default at the end of June if it does not receive fresh funds to enable it to make a 1.6 billion euro repayment to the International Monetary Fund.
+Greece is likely to default at the end of June if it does not receive fresh funds to enable it to make a 1.6 billion euro (1 billion pound) repayment to the International Monetary Fund.

 (Reporting by Anna Yukhananov; Editing by Chizu Nomiyama and W Simon)